aheci/git-workflows-pres/slides/02-branches/03-feature-branch-naming.md

 > Dev Two & Dev Three are working together on an update to the program page template that fixes a bug in production.
 They're almost done but go to lunch and eat Pho, run from the table holding their stomachs and we don't hear from them again for three days?

-Based on this limited information, a better name for this branch would've been `hotfix-program-template-bug`
+Based on this limited information, what would've been a better name for this branch?

 <div class="callout primary">